CSCfi/ida2-command-line-tools/README.md

 If a `.netrc` file exists in your home directory, the script will retrieve your credentials from there.
 If no `.netrc` file exists in your home directory, you will be prompted to enter your credentials on each invocation.

+### App passwords
+If you prefer not to use or store your personal account password, it is possible to create an application specific password which can be used and stored in place of your official account password.

+To create an app password, log in to the IDA web UI, and open the settings view by selecting "Personal" from the pull down settings menu at the top right of the view, and then either select the "Security" section in the left hand navigation pane or scroll down to the security section.

+In the field provided, enter a name for your new app password and click "Create new app password".
+The new app password will be displayed, and must be copied and saved immediately.
+It will not be possible to view the app password again, though it will be listed by the provided name and you will be able to delete it and remove it from use.

+Enter or store the app password in your .netrc file, the same as you would your official personal account password.

 ## Ignore file
 The `ida` script will look for and use a file `.ida-ignore` if it exists in your home directory, to exclude files matching certain patterns from upload.